-- (a) Records obtained via LHA's computer link or directly from the Department of Health and Human Services. - 12.
+- a.
+Computer links. - b.
+Benefit verification form completed by the agency providing the benefits. - c.
+Award or benefit notification letters. - 11.
+Welfare: Records obtained via LHA's computer link or directly from the Department of Health and Human Services. - 12.
 Zero income Status: Families reporting no income or unrealistically low income will be required to sign an affidavit of unemployment, zero income affidavit and/or "survival" statement. - 13.
 Deductions: Effective April 1, 2008 all deductions except deductions provided under the Hardship TTP will be eliminated according to the MTW policy changes.
 Under the Hardship TTP the household will provide a written statement regarding the previous allowable deductions describing if they have remained the same, or are expected to increase.

-14. Social Security numbers
+14. Social Security numbers:

-- (a) Social Security card; or - (b) A written statement from the Social Security Administration verifying the name and Social Security number.; or - (c) An original document from a federal or state government agency which contains the individual's name and social security number along with identifying information of the individual such as address, date of birth and etc.
+- a.
+Social Security card; or - b.
+A written statement from the Social Security Administration verifying the name and Social Security number; or - c.
+An original document from a federal or state government agency which contains the individual's name and social security number along with identifying information of the individual such as address, date of birth and etc.